vbmobile/MobileIdSDKiOS/README.md

 If migrating from a CocoaPods-based project, run `pod deintegrate` to remove CocoaPods from your Xcode project.
 The CocoaPods-generated .xcworkspace file can safely be deleted afterward.

-If you're adding Document Reader SDK Swift Packages to a project for the first time, ignore this notice.
+If you're adding SeamlessMobile SDK Swift Packages to a project for the first time, ignore this notice.

 ## Documentation